ETH-NEXUS/2023_cb_stadler_ReVSeq/README.md

 If the user requested it, strains are then collapsed together (e.g. all strains referring to different sub-strains of Influenza A can be collapsed to a single cumulative values for Influenza A in general).
 RPKM, RPKM percentages and outliers are re-computed based on the new read counts and lengths.

 The collapsed results are then compared with the results available in the respiratory virus test panels run on the samples by the clinicians.
 Strains reported as positive in the test panels are reported with a `*`.

-# Acknowledgements
-- [SVVC - Neher Lab](https://github.com/neherlab/SVVC): for providing the base concept on which this method has been developed
-- [V-Pipe - ETHZ CBG](https://github.com/cbg-ethz/V-pipe): for providing the rules for dehumanization